Congressional Research Service

 While CRS publications are rarely distributed to federal depository libraries, we do have a commercially published set:

-- Major Studies and Issue Briefs of the Congressional Research Service
+- Title: Major Studies and Issue Briefs of the Congressional Research Service

-- some, but not all indexes, to the microfilm
+- Indexes: some, but not all indexes, to the microfilm

 Finding CRS Publications Online

-The Congressional Research Service (CRS) does not provide direct public access to its reports, requiring citizens to request them from their Member of Congress.
-Some Members, as well as several non-profit groups, have posted the reports on their Web sites.
-Below is a listing of major collection sites that lead to more specialized collection sites.
+In the past, the Congressional Research Service (CRS) did not provide direct public access to its reports, requiring citizens to request them from their Member of Congress.
+Some Members, as well as several non-profit groups, would post the reports on their websites.
+The CRS began publishing reports online in 2018.
+Below are major online collections of CRS Reports.

 - Congressional Research Service Reports - UNT

-- Integrated, searchable access to many full-text CRS reports available on the Web since 1990.
-Over 15,000 reports and counting are available from this site.
+- Integrated, searchable access to many full-text CRS reports available online since 1990.
+Over 15,000 reports are available from this site.
+Ceased adding new reports after 2018.

 - CRS Reports in Homeland Security/Terrorism and Health Law & Policy